lewishowles/components/src/components/content/none-found/none-found.md

 # `none-found`

 `none-found` is a convenient way to show an attention-grabbing message to the user.
-Designed to be used in list contexts when no items can be displayed—either through error or filtering—`none-found` also includes an area for actions, giving the user an important guide to what their next step could be.
+Designed to be used in list contexts when no items can be displayed (either through error or filtering), `none-found` also includes an area for actions, giving the user an important guide to what their next step could be.

 ## Slots